 While you are doing the background research, look for career accomplishments that you really admire.
-For example, if you want to be a doctor for a certain hospital and the person has worked there in the past, that is a good thing to bring up in your E-mail.
+For example, if you want to be a doctor for a certain hospital and the person has worked there in the past, that is a good thing to bring up in your E-mail that you find through a doctor’s email database.
 Make sure you know enough about the person’s career to be able to carry on a 10 minute conversation with them.

 Now that you have found the person, conducted background research, and have an appropriate E-mail address, it is time to craft what you will say.
 You want to keep it as brief as possible.
 In the subject line, write what connects you with the words “hoping for advice”.
 For example, “Fellow Santa Clara University alum hoping for advice”.
 If you did not find something in common, write “perspective doctor hoping for advice.”
 It is less likely that your E-mail will be opened, but it is still a good networking opportunity.

 In the body of the E-mail, be respectful and polite.
 Address the person as “Mr.” and “Ms.” with their last name.
 You do not have to write “Dear Mr. Miller”, a simple “Hi Mr. Miller” sounds more conversational—like you are asking for advice at a party.
 This will make the person feel like he or she knows you more.